Towards Lightweight Black-Box Attacks against Deep Neural Networks: Related works

 \subsection{Adversarial attack}

 According to the amount of accessible information, existing adversarial attacks can be roughly divided into two categories: white-box attacks and black-box attacks.
 White-box attacks~\cite{FGSM,deepfool,black-mmd,Robustness-cite} assume that the target model is transparent to adversaries, i.e., adversaries can access all information about the target model.
-Nevertheless, the assumption that all information is available to adversaries can be violated in many practical scenarios~\cite{MI-FGSM}.
-Hence, black-box attacks~\cite{black-box-cite3,black-box-cite2,black-gang,causal-gang,black-cite4} are proposed and applied to the scenario where relatively limited information about the target model is accessible, i.e., only a certain number of model queries or the training data of target tasks are available.
-Utilizing the training data or queries, adversaries generate adversarial examples on the surrogate model constructed for approximate target models.
+Nevertheless, the assumption of transparent target models can be violated in many practical scenarios~\cite{MI-FGSM}.
+Hence, black-box attacks~\cite{black-box-cite3,black-box-cite2,black-gang,black-cite4} are proposed and applied to the scenario where relatively limited information about the target model is accessible, i.e., only a certain number of model queries or the training data of target tasks are available.

 Among these black-box attacks, intermediate-level attacks~\citep{Intermediate_layer_ICLR2016,MSE-LOW,ILA} are widely explored to improve the adversarial transferability.
 The core idea of these attacks is based on the empirical observation that well-trained models' intermediate features are transferable~\citep{low_level-first_few_layers}.
+This is consistent with the recent works showing that adversarial examples comprise spurious features having the transferable property~\cite{causal-gang,chen2020self}.
 Hence, Inkawhich et al.~\cite{MSE-LOW} propose to perturb the feature space of neural networks to create more transferable adversarial examples.
-Besides, these attacks provides an interesting empirical conclusion that disturbing the shallow layers of DNNs can also generate adversarial examples.
+These methods provide an interesting empirical conclusion that disturbing the shallow layers of DNNs can also generate adversarial examples.